 For OTN applications, the basic definition of a Section Terminating Equipment is any equipment that (1) transmits data into or receives data from the Section and (2) also monitors and manages the data transmission over this Section (e.g., the optical fiber link that exists between the Near-End and the adjacent Far-End Network Equipment).

 For OTN applications, the OTUk Layer is the protocol layer responsible for managing and monitoring the transmission/reception of data across a Section.

 More specifically, an OTN Source (or Transmitting) STE is any equipment that performs ALL the following functions.

 The Source STE Operation In the Transmit Direction

 - It will accept data from upstream circuitry (typically in the form of ODUk frames).

-- Once the Source STE has finished preconditioning this data, it will then convert this electrical data into the optical format and then transmit this data over optical fiber to the remote Sink STE.
+- Once the Source STE has finished preconditioning this data, it will convert this electrical data into the optical format and transmit it over optical fiber to the remote Sink STE.